 This section describes Medica's right of subrogation and reimbursement.
-Medica's rights are subject to Iowa and federal law.
-References to "you" or "your" in this section shall include you, your legal representatives, your estate and your heirs and next of kin and beneficiaries unless otherwise stated.
-For information about the effect of Iowa and federal law on Medica's subrogation rights, contact an attorney.
+Medica's rights are subject to Minnesota and federal law.
+References to "you" or "your" in this section shall include you, your legal representatives, your estate and your heirs and next of kin, and beneficiaries unless otherwise stated.
+For information about the effect of Minnesota and federal law on Medica's subrogation rights, contact an attorney.

-- 1. Medica has a right of subrogation against any third party, individual, corporation, insurer or other entity or person who may be legally responsible for payment of medical expenses related to your illness or injury.
+- Medica has a right of subrogation against any third party, individual, corporation, insurer or other entity or person who may be legally responsible for payment of medical expenses related to your illness or injury.
 Medica's right of subrogation shall be governed according to this section.
-Medica's right to recover its subrogation interest applies only after you have received a full recovery of the medical expenses for your illness or injury from another source of compensation.
-Medica's right to recover its subrogation interest applies regardless of whether you have received a full recovery of other, non-medical expense damages from another source. - 2.
-Medica's subrogation interest is the reasonable cash value of any benefits received by you.

-- 3. Medica's right to recover its subrogation interest may be subject to an obligation by Medica to pay a pro rata share of your disbursements, attorney fees and costs and other expenses incurred in obtaining the recovery from another source unless Medica is separately represented by an attorney.
-If Medica is represented by an attorney, an agreement regarding allocation of the disbursements, fees and costs may be reached.
-If an agreement regarding allocation cannot be reached, the matter must be submitted to binding arbitration. - 4.
-By accepting coverage under the contract, you agree: - a.
-That if Medica pays benefits for medical expenses you incur as a result of any act by a third party for which the third party is or may be legally responsible, and you later obtain full recovery of medical expenses from another source of compensation, you are obligated to reimburse Medica for the benefits paid in accordance with Iowa law regardless of whether you have received a full recovery of other, non-medical expense damages. - b.
+Medica's right to recover its subrogation interest applies only after you have received a full recovery for your illness or injury from another source of compensation for your illness or injury. - 2.
+Medica's subrogation interest is the reasonable cash value of any benefits received by you. - 3.
+Medica's right to recover its subrogation interest may be subject to an obligation by Medica to pay from any recovery a pro rata share of your disbursements, attorney fees and costs, and other expenses incurred in obtaining a recovery from another source unless Medica is separately represented by an attorney.
+If Medica is represented by an attorney, an agreement regarding allocation may be reached.
+If an agreement cannot be reached, the matter must be submitted to binding arbitration. - 4.
+By accepting coverage under this Policy, you agree: - a.
+That if Medica pays benefits for medical expenses you incur as a result of any act by a third party for which the third party is or may be legally responsible, and you later obtain full recovery, you are obligated to reimburse Medica for the benefits paid in accordance to Minnesota law. - b.
 To cooperate with Medica or its designee to help protect Medica's legal rights under this subrogation and reimbursement provision and to provide all information Medica may reasonably request to determine its rights under this provision. - c.
 To provide prompt written notice to Medica when you make a claim against a party for injuries. - d.
-To provide prompt written notice of Medica's subrogation rights to any party against whom you assert a claim for injuries. - e.
-To do nothing to decrease or limit Medica's rights under this provision, either before or after receiving benefits, or under the Contract. - f.
+To do nothing to decrease or limit Medica's rights under this provision, either before or after receiving benefits, or under this Policy. - e.
 Medica may take action to preserve its legal rights.
-This includes bringing suit in your name. - g.
-Medica may collect its subrogation interest from the proceeds of any settlement or judgment recovered by you, your legal representative or the legal representative(s) of your estate or next-of-kin. - h.
-To hold in trust the proceeds of any settlement or judgment for Medica's benefit under this provision. - i.
-You will cooperate with us in protecting our legal and equitable rights to subrogation and reimbursement in a timely manner, including, but not limited to: - i.
-Signing and/or delivering such documents as we or our agents reasonably request to secure the subrogation and reimbursement claim. - ii.
-Responding to requests for information about any accident or injuries. - iii.
-Making court appearances. - iv.
-Obtaining our consent or our agents' consent before releasing any party from liability or payment of medical expenses. - v.
-Complying with the terms of this section.
+This includes bringing suit in your name. - f.
+Subject to the full recovery requirement set forth in paragraph 1. above, Medica may collect its subrogation interest from the proceeds of any settlement or judgment that includes or otherwise relates to payment of medical expenses recovered by you, your legal representative or the legal representative(s) of your estate or next-of-kin.